 Mindfulness involves being aware and accepting of the present moment.
 Visualization involves bringing to mind positive emotions, experiences, or thoughts.
 Doing these exercises can be a way to quickly calm your mind and body.
 Check out the video below to try it.

 Stress management is different for each of us because we all are coming from different places and have different experiences to cope with.
 Here are some examples of using stress management in real life.

-As you can see from these examples, stress management usually involves changing thoughts, emotion, or behaviors, but also doing something to change the situation to reduce the causes of stress.
+As you can see from these examples, stress management usually involves changing thoughts, emotions, or behaviors, but also doing something to change the situation to reduce the causes of stress.

 Your Stress Management Plan

 So which stress management strategies do you think will work best for you?
 What do you plan to try?
 Take a moment and jot down a few exercises or tools you plan to use and which situations you'll use them in.
 By planning ahead, you'll make it more likely that you'll actually use these tools when you need them and to prevent future stress from arising.